 Augusta's parents were "consumed with rage," and their indignation in "unstinted volume."

 The Ducal Chamberlain challenged the young Frenchman to a duel, and "the lover fell, mortally wounded."
 As he fell to the ground, the nobleman tore open his tunic, and "there, pressed against his heart, was a handkerchief" belonging to Augusta.

 The Grand Duchess of Saxe-Weimar was so "affected by this incident" that she "silently placed the handkerchief on the breast of the young man" in his coffin, and the handkerchief was buried with him.
 His body "was covered with roses, strewn upon him by the devoted Augusta, and she, from swoons and sobs, became hysterical and almost crazed."

 For weeks, Augusta cried and moped around the palace.
 Her parents became concerned about her health, and were "convinced that her sorrow must have relief or she would have become insane."
 The solution, they thought, was a marriage, and the groom would be Prince Wilhelm of Prussia.
 Augusta gave "her indifferent consent, to the marriage.
 Wilhelm also saw the marriage with "equal unimportance," as he too was heartbroken over a lost love.

 Augusta and Wilhelm accepted that this marriage was arranged by their parents.
 It was not a marriage based on love or affection.
-The couple were always polite to each other, they respected each other, but there was no love between them.
-Empress Augusta "preferred French books, ideas, dress and sentiment."
+The couple was always polite to each other, they respected each other, but there was no love between them.
+Empress Augusta "preferred French books, ideas, dress, and sentiment."
 She considered French to be her favorite language.

 In a letter to his sister, Charlotte (Empress Alexandra), the wife of Nicholas I of Russia, Wilhelm said of Augusta: "the Princess is nice and clever, but she leaves me cold."